-Next year, using his profit, the owner would likely send out additional laborers to plant new fields, with the same result, thereby expanding year by year.
+After a certain period of time the harvest came, and Jesus the owner was able to show a small profit.
+Next year, using his profit, he sent out additional laborers to plant new fields, with the same result, thereby expanding year by year.

 Seeing his success, and being forward thinking, the owner is understandably eager to plant and develop the remaining 70% of his land.
 But due to the economies of scale he sees that it is no longer feasible to send out individual laborers, with small packages of seed, to increasingly far-flung lands.
 That model will have to give way to new mechanized farming techniques.
 He knows the same exact seed needs to be planted, but what new tools does he have at his disposal?

 In our day and age, for the first time in human history, individual gospels can be mass-produced by a process known as print-on-demand.
 Quality copies of individual gospels (each approximately 60 pages long) can be mass-produced for mere pennies.

 And, for the first time in human history, these gospels can be distributed rapidly and intelligently by another new process known as direct mail.
 Direct mail is often used by advertisers and politicians to put a physical copy of their brochure into the hands of prospective customers, or voters.
 It is inexpensive, and studies have shown it to be almost 10 times as effective as digital marketing.

 These new processes are increasingly available within vast areas of currently un-planted territory in every continent across the globe.

 The countries that these processes serve and represent are the very countries we are trying to reach with the gospel, those very people who have never been approached, ever, with the message of Jesus.
 70% of the earth’s population, over 5 billion individuals, fall into this category.
 Statistically, the average age of these people is 26 years old.